-The PWM period can be determined using Equation 15-1:
+The PWM period can be determined using Equation 14-1:

-EQUATION 15-1: PWM PERIOD
+EQUATION 14-1: PWM PERIOD

-TCY • (PTPER + 1) TPWM =

-(PTMR Prescale Value)
+$$TPWM = \frac{TCY \bullet (PTPER + 1)}{(PTMR Prescale Value)}$$

-If the PWM time base is configured for one of the Up/Down Count modes, the PWM period will be given by Equation 15-2.
+If the PWM time base is configured for one of the Up/Down Count modes, the PWM period is found using Equation 14-2.

-EQUATION 15-2: PWM PERIOD FOR UP/DOWN COUNT
+EQUATION 14-2: PWM PERIOD (UP/DOWN COUNT MODE)

-TCY • $2 \cdot (PTPER + 0.75)$ TPWM = (PTMR Prescale Value)
+$$TPWM = \frac{TCY \cdot 2 \cdot (PTPER + 0.75)}{(PTMR Prescale Value)}$$

-The maximum resolution (in bits) for a given device oscillator and PWM frequency can be determined using Equation 15-3:
+The maximum resolution (in bits) for a given device oscillator and PWM frequency can be determined using Equation 14-3:

-EQUATION 15-3: PWM RESOLUTION
+EQUATION 14-3: PWM RESOLUTION

-$\log(2 \bullet \text{TPWM/TCY})$ Resolution =

-$\log(2)$
+Resolution = $$\frac{\log (2 \bullet \text{TPWM} / \text{TCY})}{\log (2)}$$

-15.3 Edge-Aligned PWM
+14.3 Edge-Aligned PWM

-Edge-aligned PWM signals are produced by the module when the PWM time base is in the Free-Running or Single-Shot mode.
-For edge-aligned PWM outputs, the output has a period specified by the value in PTPER and a duty cycle specified by the appropriate Duty Cycle register (see Figure 15-2).
-The PWM output is driven active at the beginning of the period (PTMR = 0) and is driven inactive when the value in the Duty Cycle register matches PTMR.
+Edge-aligned PWM signals are produced by the module when the PWM time base is in the Free Running or Single Shot mode.
+For edge-aligned PWM outputs, the output has a period specified by the value in PTPER and a duty cycle specified by the appropriate duty cycle register (see Figure 14-2).
+The PWM output is driven active at the beginning of the period (PTMR = 0) and is driven inactive when the value in the duty cycle register matches PTMR.

-If the value in a particular Duty Cycle register is zero, then the output on the corresponding PWM pin will be inactive for the entire PWM period.
-In addition, the output on the PWM pin will be active for the entire PWM period if the value in the Duty Cycle register is greater than the value held in the PTPER register.
+If the value in a particular duty cycle register is zero, then the output on the corresponding PWM pin will be inactive for the entire PWM period.
+In addition, the output on the PWM pin will be active for the entire PWM period if the value in the duty cycle register is greater than the value held in the PTPER register.

-FIGURE 15-2: EDGE-ALIGNED PWM
+FIGURE 14-2: EDGE-ALIGNED PWM

-15.4 Center-Aligned PWM
+14.4 Center-Aligned PWM

-Center-aligned PWM signals are produced by the module when the PWM time base is configured in an Up/Down Counting mode (see Figure 15-3).
+Center-aligned PWM signals are produced by the module when the PWM time base is configured in an Up/Down Counting mode (see Figure 14-3).

-The PWM compare output is driven to the active state when the value of the Duty Cycle register matches the value of PTMR and the PWM time base is counting downwards (PTDIR = 1).
+The PWM compare output is driven to the active state when the value of the duty cycle register matches the value of PTMR and the PWM time base is counting downwards (PTDIR = 1).
 The PWM compare output is driven to the inactive state when the PWM time base is counting upwards (PTDIR = 0) and the value in the PTMR register matches the duty cycle value.

-If the value in a particular Duty Cycle register is zero, then the output on the corresponding PWM pin will be inactive for the entire PWM period.
-In addition, the output on the PWM pin will be active for the entire PWM period if the value in the Duty Cycle register is equal to the value held in the PTPER register.
+If the value in a particular duty cycle register is zero, then the output on the corresponding PWM pin will be inactive for the entire PWM period.
+In addition, the output on the PWM pin will be active for the entire PWM period if the value in the duty cycle register is equal to the value held in the PTPER register.